denozavr/Console-and-apps-notes/ffmpeg.md

 `ffmpeg -i img_%05d.jpg -i sound.mp3 -vcodec libx264 -preset veryslow -crf 10 -r 23.976 new_video.mp4`

-Recreate our video based on exported images and sound, <span style="background-color:yellow">Be careful **-r** (frames) should be the same as on original video, otherwise sound and pictures would not match (out of sync)</span>.
+Recreate our video based on exported images and sound, <mark style="background-color:yellow">Be careful **-r** (frames) should be the same as on original video, otherwise sound and pictures would not match (out of sync)</mark>.

 #### Rotate video